truenomad/epiCleanr/README.md

 ## Description ##

-**epiCleanr** is an R package tailored for epidemiologists, offering functionalities for importing and cleaning data prevalent in epidemiological studies.
-The package includes utilities for data cleaning and preprocessing, specifically designed for common challenges in epidemiological datasets, thereby enhancing the efficiency and reproducibility of epidemiological research.
+**epiCleanr** is an all-inclusive R package developed not just for researchers, but also for those working on the front lines of public health.
+Intuitively tailored to address the needs of epidemiologists, it boasts a range of functionalities for importing, cleaning, and preprocessing data, which are commonly found in epidemiological studies.
+With a special focus on resolving the unique challenges of epidemiological datasets, this package amplifies the efficiency and reproducibility of your work, whether it's in-depth research or actionable public health interventions.

 ## Installation ##